emmahone/quantum-gates/README.md

 Here are the three Pauli gates:

-1. Pauli-X gate: This gate, also called the NOT gate, rotates the state of a qubit around the X-axis by pi radians (180 degrees), which flips the state from |0⟩ to |1⟩ or vice versa.
+1. Pauli-X gate (NOT): This gate, also called the NOT gate, rotates the state of a qubit around the X-axis by pi radians (180 degrees), which flips the state from |0⟩ to |1⟩ or vice versa.
 The matrix representation of the Pauli-X gate is:
 ```csharp
 [0 1]
 [1 0]